alec202/alec202/README.md

 - 👋 Hi, I’m Alec Mirambeau, I attend Grand Valley State University
-- 👀 I’m interested in a summer internship in software engineering, mobile development, cloud computing and other fields of computer science.
+- 👀 I’m interested in an internship in software engineering, web application development, mobile development, cloud computing and other fields of computer science.
 - 📫 How to reach me: alecmirambeau1@gmail.com
 - ⚽️ My hobbies are any sort of physical activities like sports, spending time with family and friends, learning, and coding of course!